Everything You Need to Know About Property Surveys

 Next, surveyors will go into the field gather horizontal and sometimes vertical data of physical objects on the subject property and adjoiners for comparison to researched data.
 They are looking for evidence of things such as fence, yard lines, driveways, roads, wells, etc. – basically anything that stands out and doesn’t match what was expected to be found.
 Finally, once fieldwork is completed, they will draft a drawing that shows the subject property and a legal description of the property.
 A written opinion including any issues that may have been found will be provided.

 Whether you are selling your property or about to purchase property, having a current land survey on file will give you confidence that a proper survey has been completed and will greatly improve the marketability of your home.
 Whether you are buying a new home or looking to refinance your current home, you can trust Fairway Independent Mortgage of the Carolinas to make your home loan as stress-free as possible.
-Call one of our four offices today to get started.
-We have locations in Matthews, Ballantyne, Lake Norman and Mooresville to make meeting convenient, or simply fill out our online application to get started.
+Call one of our offices today or simply fill out our online application to get started.